Holiday parties are in full swing. This Classic Sabayon Recipe is the perfect dessert to serve your guests.

 RECIPE and INSTRUCTIONS for making this easy sabayon dessert are at the bottom of the post.

 When it comes to serving wine, Woodbridge by Robert Mondavi Wines has you covered.
 Whether it is for easy party drinks like a wine spritzer bar, or cooking with wine in recipes like asparagus soup or mouthwatering onion gravy.

 Woodbridge by Robert Mondavi Classic Wines are great for everyday enjoyment.
 Fruit-forward, smooth and balanced.
 Perfect for drinking and cooking.
 You know the rule, NEVER cook with a wine you would not drink!

-French Sabayon Ingredients
+French Sayabon Ingredients

 This easy sabayon recipe is made in a matter of minutes.
 Make a small batch for a few guests, double or triple the amount for a large party.
+You will need: